YOUHAD08/e-bank-backend-springboot/README.md

 This backend currently uses a **relational MySQL** database to persist customer, account, and transaction data.

 ![MySQL Database Schema](images/mysql-db.png)
-> 🖼️ *Place a screenshot of your phpMyAdmin database structure here.*

 ### 🔗 Relationships